rbms-bsc/DCRMR/_pages/Title/Title-of-manifestation.md

 <a name="1.2.2.1">1.2.2.1</a> A nomen that is an appellation of manifestation in natural language and phrasing used in common discourse.

+## 1.2.3 General rule

+<a name="1.2.3.1">1.2.3.1</a> Transcribe the title of manifestation in the form and order in which it is presented in the source, unless instructed otherwise by specific rules.

 ## 1.2.31 Title information not appearing on title page

 <a name="1.2.31.1">1.2.31.1</a> Transcribe title information not appearing on the title page in a [Note on title](/DCRMR/title/Note-on-title) if considered important (see [1.29.39.1](/DCRMR/title/Note-on-title/#1.29.39.1)).